SL-BennettYau/google/README.md

 2) Install this script
 https://github.com/neukenrepo/google/raw/master/googler.user.js

-3) Install this script - IF YOU USE DISCORD DESKTOP APP - KEEP A BACKGROUND DISCORD WEBAPP OPEN IN THE CHANNEL WHERE QH IS RUNNING FOR THIS TO WORK PROPERLY
+3) Install this script - NOTE - IF you prefer the discord desktop app, keep a chrome tab open to the discord webapp in the channel where __ is running.
 https://github.com/neukenrepo/google/raw/master/qh.user.js

 shortcuts available: